uzh-rpg/rpg_open_remode/README.md

 #### Acknowledgments

-The author acknowledges the key contributions by Christian Forster and Manuel Werlberger.
+The author acknowledges the key contributions by Christian Forster, Manuel Werlberger and Jeff Delmerico.

-Also, thanks to Jeff Delmerico, Michael Gassner and Zichao Zhang for their valuable comments and help.
+Also, thanks to Michael Gassner and Zichao Zhang for their valuable comments and help.

 #### Contributing